KyeFelton/bunyips-and-bandits-app/src/handbook.md

 * **Large**: 2-4m
 * **Huge**: >4m

-### Movement
+### Speed

-Each character has a movement speed, which determines how far they can travel per turn.
-Some characters walk, others climb, swim, or even fly.
+Creatures in Bunyips and Bandits move in four ways: walking, climbing, swimming, and flying.
+Different species have access to different types of locomotion, each at its own speed.
+Your speed stat determines how far you can move per turn for each type of locomotion available to you.

 ### Senses